-Going back home on a vacation from work and life in Berlin is stressful, because it means moving back in with my parents for a week (and even that can be a hassle).
+Going back home on a vacation from work and life in Berlin is stressful, because it means moving back in with my parents for a week.
 It means having to call thousands of people I haven’t seen in a while, it means making dates and having no time to relax.
 Sometimes it feels like I left my old life back here and began a parallel, different life in Berlin.
 I try to combine them, but it’s difficult.
 There is just too many thing still left here for me: family and friends.
-It was not the people who drove me away from Frankfurt, it was my own hunger.
+It was not the people who drove me away from Frankfurt.

 And so, on a mission to capture what I love about my home, I strolled through the city.
 The differences between Frankfurt and Berlin are remarkable; Frankfurt is cleaner and obviously wealthier, but Berlin has more youth and a rather pulsating feeling to it.
 As a tourist, I’d probably hate Frankfurt.
 But the city is changing now – the Bahnhofsviertel is getting its fair share of hip, new things, bars and art and culture.
 And can’t help myself, it’s still my first urban love.

 Edit 2016: I went through my old pictures in here and found some I took of my mom.
 Rips my heart out – never returned to the city center after she passed in 2015.